raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_1_top.md

 It is thus important to support multiple remote providers.
 When the local provider will need to download data in a time range, it will select a source that can provide this time range and download the data from it.

 The backtesting capability of the trading bot will affect the design of the local provider.
-Indeed, if we want to take advantage of the full processing powerr of our processor, we will likely start multiple backtesting sessions in parallel (in different processes) for multiple strategies.
+Indeed, if we want to take advantage of the full processing power of our processor, we will likely start multiple backtesting sessions in parallel, each running in dedicated process, for each strategy candidate.
+These backtesting sessions will likely test variants of the same high level strategies for the same target instruments, and hence, will use the same historical data.

 Each one of these processes will have its own local provider, and the question is then : does each local provider have its own storage ?
 Formulated differently : can multiple instances of the local provider share the same disk storage, or do they have to re-download the data from the remote providers ?